 #1 Explore the different villages

-During your stay it is nice to visit the villages along the lake.
+The best things to do in Lake Atitlan is to explore the villages along the lake.
 Every village is different, San Marcos is the hippy village, San Pedro is very popular among backpackers and Panajachel is a relatively large village.
 We liked San Marcos very much, because this is different from the other villages.
 The atmosphere is relaxed, this is due to the hippies, yoga schools, meditation centers and massage salons.
 San Marcos is a small village that you have seen in 30 minutes.